-Traditionally when we plan a release of DProfiler we try to come up with a high level theme or a central idea that will focus the list of features so that we can best target the largest current need and help frame an objective for our development, sales, and marketing teams.
-This year’s release has two separate themes which is a very rare case for Beck Technology.
-The 2014 1.0 release was created with the intent to both support the use of DProfiler in live charrette style engagements as well as support the ability to use DProfiler as a marketing tool which is what a majority of customers use DProfiler for right out of the gate.
+Traditionally when we plan a release of DESTINI Profiler, we try to come up with a high level theme or a central idea that will focus the list of features.
+That way, we can best target the largest current need and help frame an objective for our development, sales, and marketing teams.
+This year’s release has two separate themes, which is a very rare case for Beck Technology.
+The 2014 1.0 release was created with the intent to support the use of Profiler in live charrette style engagements as well as support the ability to use Profiler as a marketing tool.

-One of the larger changes in 2014 is the creation of line and area features which are generic components that can represent things anything from utility lines to life sciences equipment, which DProfiler may not contain natively.
-In DProfiler a vast majority of the intelligence that tells DProfiler how to react comes from the cost database and to support the ability to make fast wholesale “what-if” changes using the database we have added a simple command to quickly and effectively modify assumptions made by the model across any level of the model instantly.
+One of the larger changes in 2014 is the creation of line and area features, which are generic components that can represent things anything from utility lines to life sciences equipment, which Profiler may not contain natively.
+In Profiler a vast majority of the intelligence that tells Profiler how to react comes from the cost database and to support the ability to make fast wholesale “what-if” changes using the database we have added a simple command to quickly and effectively modify assumptions made by the model across any level of the model instantly.

-We also have an unstated them for each version which is to tighten the quality of the existing features.
+We also have unstated them for each version in order to tighten the quality of the existing features.
 In the 2014 1.0 version heavy attention was placed on providing more stable energy analysis, faster grading of topography’s in Site 3D, and lightening the models so that you can create larger models without experiencing slowdown issues.
-We also re-implemented our CAD import to support having both lighter models as well as better support for our trace edge functionality that allows you to create 1, 2 and 3D objects simply by clicking a single edge of a CAD underlay and allowing DProfiler to trace the rest of the connected edges automatically.
+We also re-implemented our CAD import to support having both lighter models as well as better support for our trace edge functionality that allows you to create 1, 2 and 3D objects simply by clicking a single edge of a CAD underlay and allowing Profiler to trace the rest of the connected edges automatically.

 DESTINI Profiler 2014 1.0 to be released in January 2014.